-Wouldn’t it be great if after adding a new post to your WordPress site, the following happened … just from your post address:
+Wouldn’t it be great if after publishing new content on your site, the following took place … all from your page address:

-- Site visitors could quickly glean what your page was about,
+- Visitors could understand what the post was about,

-- Every single post added to your website would have a unique identifier, making your site easier to manage.
+- Each post published on your website or blog would have its own unique ID, making things easier to manage.

 How To Set Up And Use WordPress Permalinks

-A permalink is the permanent URL to your individual WordPress posts, categories and other taxonomies (a way to group things together) like archives.
+Permalinks are the permanent URLs to your individual posts, categories and other taxonomies (a way to group things together) like archives.

-A permalink is the URL that others will use to link to articles or sections of your site or the links you send in emails pointing to your posts.
+A permalink is the URL that other people use to link to posts or sections of your site or the links you send in an email pointing to posts on your site.
 Permalinks are often called “pretty” URLs.

-Permalinks make the web address pointing to each post on your site permanent, hence a perma-link.
+Permalinks make the URL pointing to each post on your site permanent, hence a permalink.

-Hopefully, you are probably aware by now that, WordPress is one of the best CMS applications available when it comes to publishing search optimized content.
+Hopefully, you are probably aware that, WordPress is one of the best Content Management Systems available when it comes to SEO.

-WordPress is not only well optimized straight out of the box, but there are SEO plugins you can use that will help to fine tuned its SEO aspect further.
+WordPress is not only great for SEO out of the box, but there are SEO plugins you can use that can help to improve its SEO aspect further.

-If you focus on the SEO aspect of your site or blog, then you should not ignore the importance of your URLs.
-Search engines like Google place considerable weight on the structure of URLs when indexing site pages.
+If you focus on the SEO aspect of your site, then you cannot ignore the importance of your URLs.
+Google places considerable weight on the URL structure of a site.

 Permalinks can be used to make the links on your site into memorable and more “search engine friendly” URLs.
 Permalinks are also used to improve the usability, aesthetics, and forward-compatibility of your links.

-Now … let’s take a look at the reason why it’s best to set up permalinks when publishing content in WordPress.
+Now … let’s see why you should configure your permalinks when publishing content in WordPress.

-By default, a WordPress installation uses a URL-naming structure for your posts that isn’t very search engine friendly and looks like this …
+Normally, a default WordPress installation uses a URL structure for your posts that isn’t very search engine friendly and looks like this …

-WordPress uses the link structure with a string query shown above to find data within its database.
-It does not mean much to anyone, and it doesn’t help your site with on-site SEO.
+The above link structure is used by WordPress to locate data inside its database.
+It doesn’t really help your site with on-site SEO.

-As you can see from the image below, many WordPress users haven’t configured their permalinks to publish search optimized content online …
+As you can see from the image below, many WordPress site owners are still using default settings when publishing their content online …

-Although these sites are still getting their content indexed on search engines, many site owners are potentially missing out on additional SEO benefits.
+Although these sites are getting their content indexed on search engines, these site owners are potentially missing out on additional SEO benefits.

-To get the most SEO benefit from using and improve your site’s rankings, you will want to make sure to set up your permalinks structure to make it more SEO-friendly by displaying relevant keywords in your URL, instead of meaningless characters.
+To get the greatest SEO benefit out of using and improve your site’s rankings, you will want to make sure to set up your permalinks structure to make it more search engine-friendly by displaying relevant keywords in your URL, instead of meaningless characters.

-WordPress allows you to create a custom URL structure for your published posts, so your pages can easily go from this …
+WordPress allows you to create a custom URL structure for your published and archived posts, so your content can easily go from something that is non-SEO friendly like this …

-In your WordPress admin click on, Settings > Permalinks …
+In your WordPress dashboard click on, Settings > Permalinks …

 As mentioned earlier, by default WordPress web URLs use characters like question marks and numbers to create unique Post Ids and URLs.
 We want to create a “pretty” permalink instead for our posts.
 To do this, we will need to specify a different Permalink structure than the default.